Google Actually Has 4 Different 'Assistants'—Here's the Best One for You

 - Google app: What used to be called Google Now and Now on Tap.
 Instead, these features are now called Feed and Screen Search, respectively, and they're both included with the regular Google app for Android or iOS.
 The Google app's Feed shows you cards with relevant info before you perform a search, and the Screen Search feature lets you perform a quick Google search for keywords on the screen you're viewing (Android only).

-The rest of the Pixel's Google features are all parts of the regular Google app.
+The rest of the phone's Google features are all parts of the regular Google app.
 There's a widget on your home screen where you can type searches or dictate voice queries, but that offers the same experience you would get on any phone by installing the Google app.

 There's a page on the left of your home screen that displays your Feed, showing you relevant information before you perform a search—but again, this is just an extension of the Google app.